Attentional Meta-learners for Few-shot Polythetic Classification: Abstract

 \section{Abstract}

 Polythetic classifications, based on shared patterns of features that need neither be universal nor constant among members of a class, are common in the natural world and greatly outnumber monothetic classifications over a set of features.
-We show that threshold meta-learners require an embedding dimension that is exponential in the number of features to emulate these functions.
-In contrast, attentional classifiers are polythetic by default and able to solve these problems with a linear embedding dimension.
+We show that threshold meta-learners, such as Prototypical Networks, require an embedding dimension that is exponential in the number of task-relevant features to emulate these functions.
+In contrast, attentional classifiers, such as Matching Networks, are polythetic by default and able to solve these problems with a linear embedding dimension.
 However, we find that in the presence of task-irrelevant features, inherent to meta-learning problems, attentional models are susceptible to misclassification.
-To address this challenge, we further propose a self-attention feature-selection mechanism that adaptively dilutes non-discriminative features.
+To address this challenge, we propose a self-attention feature-selection mechanism that adaptively dilutes non-discriminative features.
 We demonstrate the effectiveness of our approach in meta-learning Boolean functions, and synthetic and real-world few-shot learning tasks.